Zoo Med ReptiCare Rock Heater Standard · โ˜… 3.6 Top Pick Heating Rock Check price on Amazon →

 WarrantyLimited manufacturer warranty per Zoo Med's listing

-Should you buy the Zoo Med ReptiCare Rock Heater Standard?
+Zoo Med ReptiCare Rock Heater Standard FAQs

-Is the heat rock safe for my leopard gecko?+
+Is the heat rock safe for my leopard gecko?

 Most modern reptile vets and care guides recommend against heat rocks for leopard geckos and most other species.
 Heat rocks can develop internal hot spots that exceed safe surface temperatures without warning, and reptiles that lay on the rock for extended basking can sustain belly burns.
 The safer alternatives are a thermostat controlled under tank heat mat (Zilla, Zoo Med, or Reptizoo brands) or an overhead basking lamp on a thermostat or dimmer.

-Will it work with a thermostat?+
+Will it work with a thermostat?

 A thermostat reduces but does not eliminate the burn risk because the thermostat probe reads ambient air temperature or a single surface point, not the actual hot spot inside the rock.
 If you use a heat rock, plug it into an Inkbird ITC-308 or similar thermostat with the probe taped directly to the top surface of the rock, and check the surface temperature with an infrared thermometer at multiple points before introducing the animal.

-What should I use instead?+
+What should I use instead?

 For belly heat species like leopard geckos, a thermostat controlled under tank heat mat (the [Zilla Heat Mat Mini](/reviews/zilla-heat-mat-mini) is the standard pick) covering one third of the floor on the warm side.
 For basking species like bearded dragons, an overhead basking lamp on a dimmer or thermostat ([Fluker's Clamp Lamp](/reviews/fluker-clamp-lamp)) plus a separate UVB fixture.
 Heat rocks fit neither of those modern best practices.

-Why is it still on the shelves if it is not recommended?+
+Why is it still on the shelves if it is not recommended?

 Heat rocks have been a staple of the reptile hobby for decades and they sell well to first time keepers who do not know the modern alternatives.
 The product is not unsafe when used carefully with a thermostat and supervision, but it is not the best choice for most species.
 Zoo Med continues to manufacture the rock because the demand exists, not because it is the current recommended heat source.

-Are there any species this is appropriate for?+
+Are there any species this is appropriate for?

 A few.
 Some keepers use heat rocks as a supplemental warm spot for basking species that already have an overhead lamp and a thermostat controlled environment, treating the rock as a basking platform rather than a primary heat source.
 For uromastyx, agamas, and some basking lizards in large outdoor or naturalistic enclosures, a heat rock can replicate a sun warmed stone.
 For most pet reptile species in glass terrariums, heat mats and overhead lamps are the better fit.

-๐Ÿ“… Update log
+Update log